Additional Information on Dentistry for Kids

 - Discover and treat the cause of the anxiety that is making them want to suck their thumb in the first place.

 - Give your child praise when they’re not sucking their thumb.

-- Ask Doctors Naylor, Powers, or Reineck to explain the risks and offer advice.
+- Ask our doctors to explain the risks and offer advice.

 If you notice your child is still sucking his or her thumb beyond the arrival of their permanent teeth, and you aren’t able to eliminate the problem yourself, it’s a good idea to schedule an appointment at Milford Dental Excellence—before problems arise.

 The most effective method of fighting cavities is to brush and floss regularly, but occasionally it can be tough to clean the whole surface of your teeth.
 This is particularly true in the case of our molars, which are located in the deep depths of our mouths and act as a shelter for bacteria and leftover food.
 Thankfully, dentists offer sealants, which are thin, plastic coatings that are attached to your teeth where they hinder cavities and stop early stages of decay.